BeAllAround/__utils/README.md

 # py_utils - WORK IN PROGRESS and FOR EDUCATIONAL PURPOSES

 Py_utils is a very small set of Python-native implementations.
-These implementations should give you some insight into how some Python's built-ins may behave.
+These implementations should give you some insight into how some Python's built-ins could work.

 In future, it will aim for improved unit tests and vice versa.